cysouw/diathesis/text/c09_adverbials.md

 ## Alternations without diathesis {#sec:adverbial-no-diathesis}

 Adverbials are a regular part of German grammar.
 There are many different possibilities to add such adverbials to all German sentences, and it is of course extremely common for such an adverbial to be added without any change in valency.
-That is actually the 'normal' situation with adverbials as illustrated with *schnell* 'quickly' in [@next].
+That is actually the regular situation with adverbials as illustrated with *schnell* 'quickly' in [@next].
 This will not further be considered here.

 ::: ex
 a.
 Ich fahre nach Hause.